-Boot firmware is a wild ecosystem that causes cascading problems (e.g. hardware vendors maintaining custom distros).
-As with all software and hardware complexity is constantly growing.
-UEFI may eventually get adopted via ARM SystemReady, assuming vendors make hardware changes (i.e. including SPI flash for firmware).
+Boot firmware, included in embedded software, is a wild ecosystem that causes cascading problems (e.g. embedded silicon vendors maintaining custom distros and forked firmware).
+The complexity of software and hardware generally is constantly growing.
+This is also true of boot firmware.
+UEFI may eventually get adopted via ARM SystemReady, assuming embedded vendors make hardware changes (i.e. including SPI flash for firmware).
 Now is a great opportunity to create the right incentives for vendors to use open source distro independent firmware rather than unmaintained closed UEFI firmware.
-If boot firmware is available on LVFS then all vendors need to do is bootstrap boards (or leave it to customers).
+If boot firmware is available on LVFS then vendors are only responsible for bootstrapping boards (or may leave it to customers).
 Then LVFS/fwupd becomes the standard mechanism for updating firmware.
-Vendors can choose to pay a lot of money to develop and maintain the firmware internally or see the examples of OSFW on LVFS and realize it isn’t worth their time and money to produce a inferior product.
+Vendors can choose to pay a lot of money to develop and maintain the firmware internally or hopefully see OSFW on LVFS and realize it isn’t worth their time and money to produce a inferior product.

 Although Linux has become the standard for less resource constrained embedded systems, the boot firmware it depends on is still a wild and complex ecosystem.
 The diversity of that ecosystem means that numerous devices are not easy to use because they require hardware specific knowledge to boot.
 In contrast, x86-based laptops, desktops and servers generally require no specialized knowledge and support installing Linux using bootable installer images.

-Laptops, desktops and servers are not only less diverse, but they include dynamic buses (i.e. PCI) where devices can be enumerated at runtime, which does not require a centralized static description of the hardware (i.e. devicetree).
+Laptops, desktops and servers are not only less diverse (or conversely more standardized), but they include dynamic buses (i.e. PCI) where devices can be enumerated at runtime, which is not as dependent on a centralized static description of the hardware (i.e. devicetree).
 Additionally, they include a legacy BIOS or UEFI firmware provided by the hardware vendor (often outsourced to a third-party).

 The largest issue holding back major Linux distributions from providing installer images (at least for the most popular development boards) is the unwieldy ecosystem of boot firmware.
 Nearly all embedded boards include SD, USB and Ethernet controllers.
 And those that do not wouldn’t likely be popular or common enough to be targeted by a major Linux distribution.

-However the solution is to not to repeat the mistakes of x86 platforms.
+However the solution is not to repeat the mistakes of x86 platforms.
 The minor improvements of UEFI over legacy BIOS do not fix the core problems caused by broken, unmaintained and closed firmware that has plagued x86 platforms for years.
 Furthermore the standard introduces unnecessary complexity and a model that invites bugs and exploits.
 Finally, it is made worse by cases where hardware is not accessible in Linux.
-For example, the kernel has an advanced thermal subsystem that is rarely used because vendor firmware effectively blocks control of fans.
+For example, the kernel has an advanced thermal subsystem that is rarely used because vendor firmware effectively blocks control of fans through additional cumbersome interfaces that require additional expertise.

 History

 Linux, especially as it is today, was not inevitable.
-The ecosystems of boot firmware and microcontrollers is excellent evidence of that.
+The Unix Wars did not guarantee the birth and growth of Linux.
+The ecosystems of boot firmware and microcontrollers are evidence of that.

 Hardware